ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/7-GeneralGameplayGuides/7-Travelling-Between-the-Capital-and-Mojave.md

 # **Buying the Military Truck Base**

-- Go to Crazy Wolfgang's Shop & Buy the Prospectors Pack for 1500 Caps
+- Find Crazy Wolfgang as he travels through the wastes & Buy the Prospectors Pack for 1500 Caps
+> He Loops through Canterbury Commons, Temple of the Union, Agatha's house, Paradise Falls, Arefu, Evergreen Mills, Megaton, and Rivet City

 - Travel to the Scrapyard (Where Dogmeat is)
 - Unlock the MTB using the key from the pack
 -